matteofox/SHINE/docs/index.rst

    GUI window after ``python GUI_SHINE.py``.

 All implemented parameters can be adjusted according to the desired extraction, with default values provided for convenience.
 Data products can be selected by checking the white cells in the *Output Control Arguments* section.
 By default, the cube containing the IDs of the identified objects and the catalog are selected.

-.. warning:: Spectral smoothing is not implemented yet.

 Once the parameters are set, the user must click on ``Run Script`` to start the extraction.
 The process takes approximately few minutes for cubes and few seconds for images (faster with FFT convolution), after which the output summary is displayed in a new window.
 The user can then close the GUI and begin analyzing the data products.